MisterPANDC/Brainwashing-RLHF/README.md

 ### Run experiments scripts
 Let's take our **OPT-1.3b** model experiment as example!

+In this experiment, we basically follow the 3 steps in [RLHF](https://arxiv.org/abs/2203.02155).

+We also provided code using [DPO](https://arxiv.org/abs/2305.18290) algorithm.
+To run **DPO** experiments, please refer to [DPO README](DPO/README.md).

 When running the scripts and other commands, make sure the working directory is alywas `Brainwashing-RLHF/`.

-The first 3 steps basically follow the 3 steps in [RLHF](https://arxiv.org/abs/2203.02155).

 ---